 HIT BY CAR WHILE CROSSING THE STREET – MN INJURY LAWYERS

-However, in the StarTribune newspaper today, there was a prominent article pointing out that there has also been an increase in accidents caused by the walker not paying attention because of looking at a cellphone.
+However, in the StarTribune today, there was a prominent article discussing an increase in accidents caused by the person walking looking at a cellphone.
 The article mentioned that for the first time this year, the National Safety Council added cellphone-distracted walking to its data of unintentional deaths and injuries.
-The council found that between 2000 and 2011 more than 11,000 people were injured while walking and talking on their phones.
-Inattentive walkers take longer to cross the street and are more likely to ignore traffic lights or fail to look both ways.
+The council found that over a ten-year period more than 11,000 people were injured while walking and talking on their phones.
+Inattentive walkers take longer to cross the street.
+They are also more likely to ignore traffic lights or fail to look both ways.
 To see the whole article, click on this link.

 DRIVERS HAVE TO WATCH FOR PEDESTRIANS USING PHONE

 This doesn’t mean that a driver can legally just run you over because you are looking at your cellphone while crossing the street.
 Drivers have a higher obligation to pay attention while driving and not hit people crossing an intersection.
 But we do want people to be aware of the danger of walking or running while using their phone, particularly if they are crossing a street.